jessislearning/jessislearning/README.md

 - 👋 Hi, I’m @jessislearning
-- 👀 I’m interested in data science, analytics and webdev
+- 👀 I’m interested in shifting into a data science/analytics role
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that usher in social changes
-- 📫 How to reach me jessisonbreak.wordpress.com
+- 📫 How to reach me jessisonbreak.wordpress.com or on IG:jessisonbreak
 - 😄 Pronouns: she/her, they/them
 - ⚡ Fun fact: i can drive RHD and LHD